Frequently Asked Questions about “The Plant”

-Don’t you release carbon dioxide when you burn methane?
-Doesn’t that contribute to global warming?
+Carbon dioxide is released when you burn methane, so doesn’t that contribute to global warming?

-Yes, we will release carbon dioxide by burning methane, but no, our methane will not contribute to global warming.
-There are basically two sources of carbon dioxide in the atmosphere:
+Long answer: No. Carbon dioxide is a by product of burning methane, but it this process does not contribute global warming.
+There are two sources of carbon dioxide in the atmosphere: